codengine/SOTFEdit/README.md

 I can not change "IsRobbyDead" or "IsVirginiaDead"

 - In order to revive both there is a special button at "Followers" that does the job

+The program does not start

+- Make sure that .net 6.0 Desktop Runtime is installed.
+Also make sure to extract all files from the archive if you downloaded the zip archive manually.
+Lastly, check if any antivirus is blocking the editor

+Antivirus (Windows Defender for example, Smartscreen) is complaining

+- This is due to the fact that it is a self-developed application which is not signed.
+It's safe to just ignore the warning.
+The code is all hosted on Github.

+"Could not load file or assembly"

+- Make sure to have .net 6.0 Desktop Runtime installed (either x86 or x64)

+My changes are not applied or reverted

+- In some cases, the Cloud Saving Feature of Steam overwrites changes done by SOTFEdit.
+You can fix that if you start the Game (not a game session!), edit a savegame and THEN start the game session.

 ## Contributing